Jackson Heights–Roosevelt Avenue/74th Street station: Station layout

 The station complex consists of two separate stations, connected by escalators, stairs, and elevators.
 The main entrance, a station building bounded by Roosevelt Avenue, 75th Street, Broadway, and 74th Street, includes the Victor A. Moore Bus Terminal.
 The new station building is one of the first green buildings in the MTA system, which is partially powered by solar panels on the roof of the station building and above the IRT platform.
 The solar panels were added following the success of a similar project at the Coney Island–Stillwell Avenue station.
 The building is made of recycled material such as concrete consisted of 15% fly ash and steel that was prefabricated; in addition, the builders recycled 86% of the waste materials.
 The station building also contains some retail space at the corner of 75th Street and Broadway, and also leases a few other spaces between the fare control area and the bus terminal.
 Four elevators make the entire station complex ADA-accessible.

 Two stairs and an elevator from each of the Flushing Line platforms, lead down to an above-ground landing, whereupon a set of stairs leads to the main station house, which also contains the station agent booth.
 The Flushing-bound platform's elevator leads from the Flushing-bound platform to the aboveground landing, then to the street level fare control, and finally to a landing between the street level and the belowground Queens Boulevard Line mezzanine.
 The full-time station agent booth, and two banks of turnstiles for fare control, are located in this station house at street level.
 Two escalators also lead directly from the Flushing Line landing to the Queens Boulevard Line mezzanine.
 From the mezzanine, various stairs lead down to each of the Queens Boulevard Line platforms, and an elevator from the belowground landing leads to the mezzanine and the Manhattan-bound platform.
+At the edges of the Flushing Line landing, stairs go towards a room where in the right, a narrow stairwell (originally an escalator passageway, but currently under construction) goes towards the Basement.
 There is another elevator from the Forest Hills- and Jamaica-bound platform to the mezzanine.
 There are also some stores and an ATM lining the mezzanine within fare control.
 In total, the station has 8600 ft2 of storefront space.

 The 2004 artwork in the station house is called Passage by Tom Patti, and was designed in conjunction with FX+FOWLE Architects.
 The artwork consisted of trapezoid-shaped laminated glass panels located on the upper part of the building's eastern facade.
 The glass panels break up light into different colors, depending on the vantage point.